z3by/ahmadmostafa.com/_posts/how-i-became-software-engineer.md

 moments were I laughed, smiled, learned, grew up, failed and succeed, moments were I got tired, exhausted, happy, angry, lost, feelings that I had and feelings I never had before.

 and now ?
 I’m A new Ahmad with bigger dreams, bigger hopes, and bigger vision, I am now a lifetime learner, I can tell you that here I found myself and I am now a better human being.

+## note

+this articles contains a lot of grammar issues, I wrote it long time ago, but a wise man told me not to fix grammars because one day I will be proud of them.